lcschv/Backpropagation/README.md

-# Backpropagation Algorithm for handwriting recognition
+# Handwritten Digit Recognition with a Backpropagation Neural Network